geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/deployment.md

 In XCode, check "General" and "Signing and Capabilities" tabs.
 You may need to login to Apple to get the Team details and Provisioning details to be specified correctly.

 In a terminal, run `flutter build ios`.
 Among other things, this tells XCode about the new version number in pubspec.yml.
+(Note that the updated version number might not appear in XCode, this should not be a problem, but double check after the archive is generated.)

 Back in XCode, invoke Product > Build, then Product > Archive.

 If archiving completes successfully, then a dialog box will pop up with "Distribute App".
-Click it, and specify "Ad hoc" distribution, "Automatic signing", and keep clicking dialogs as they appear until the .ipa file is created.
+Click it, and specify "Custom", then "Ad hoc" distribution, then "Automatic signing", and keep clicking dialogs as they appear until the .ipa file is created.

-Upload the new .ipa to Firebase App Distribution by going to the App Distribution tab in the Firebase console and dropping the file into the upload area.
+Upload the new .ipa to Firebase App Distribution by going to the App Distribution tab in the Firebase console, selecting `ggc_app (ios)` in the top pull-down menu,  and dropping the file into the upload area.

 Select the testers to receive the deployment.